stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 published: 2016-10-03
 ghc: 8.0.1
 lts: 7.4
-libraries: criterion-1.1.1.0, weigh-0.0.3
+libraries: criterion-1.1.1.0 weigh-0.0.3
 language: haskell
 author: Mark Karpov
 author-name: Mark Karpov
-description: You may have seen GHC pragmas with mysterious rules and phase indication in source code of some great Haskell libraries like ‘text’ or ‘vector’.
+description: You may have seen GHC pragmas with mysterious rules and phase indication in the source code of some great Haskell libraries like ‘text’ or ‘vector’.
 What is this all about?
 How do you use them in your project?
-As it turns out it's easier than you may think.
+As it turns out, it's easier than you may think.
 ---

-The tutorial walks through details of using GHC pragmas such as `INLINE`, `SPECIALIZE`, and `RULES` to improve performance of your Haskell programs.
+The tutorial walks through the details of using GHC pragmas such as `INLINE`, `SPECIALIZE`, and `RULES` to improve the performance of your Haskell programs.
 Usually you gain this knowledge from the
 [GHC user manual](https://downloads.haskell.org/~ghc/8.0.1/docs/html/users_guide/index.html),
 and that's definitely a recommended reading, but we've also noticed that